I want to feel more connected to my emotions, to understand what drives me, and to make sense of the world.

 The journey stretches on, longer and harder than you imagined.
 There are days when nothing seems to shift, when old habits tempt you back.
 But each time you feel tempted, the words remind you of the path ahead.
 Exercise brings new strength.
 Learning sharpens your focus.
 Releasing old patterns makes space for growth.
 Slowly, the road begins to ease.
 You no longer stumble as you once did; your steps carry their own rhythm, steady and determined.
 You are growing and making progress

 One day, the path leads you back to where you began.
 For a moment, doubt creeps in, had all this effort simply returned you to the start?
 But as you stand there, you notice the reality.
 The place is the same, but you are not.
 You have changed.
 You carry knowledge, strength, and confidence earned along the way.
-"There was never a destinat
+"The guide showed you a pa

 One day, the path leads you back to where you began.
 For a moment, doubt creeps in, had all this effort simply returned you to the start?
 But as you stand there, you notice the reality.
 The place is the same, but you are not.
 You have changed.
 You carry knowledge, strength, and confidence earned along the way.
-"There was never a destination, the guide that showed you a path and how to walk.
-Now, the journey ahead belongs fully to you."
+"The guide showed you a path and how to walk.
+The journey always belonged to to you. "

 Please reach us at thegetgocic@gmail.com if you cannot find an answer to your question.